 But as consumers have become increasingly interested in knowing about the provenance of their food and drink, backyard vegetable gardens and community gardens have been cropping up in cities and towns across the country.
 A recent study by the Australia Institute found that 52 percent of Australians were growing some of their own food.

 Right now, that number looks set to rise even higher, after COVID-19 caused anxiety about food security and food safety and the cost of food has sky rocketed.
-Consumer interest in home-grown food gardening has exploded so much in recent weeks, many suppliers have been overwhelmed with orders.
+Consumer interest in home-grown food gardening has exploded so much in recent years, many suppliers have been overwhelmed with orders.

 “We saw a very sharp spike,” says Biofilta CEO Marc Noyce.
 “There were two distinct types of customer.
-Those who’ve been thinking about growing their own food for a while but have previously been too busy… and those who are panicking.
+Those who’d been thinking about growing their own food for a while but had previously been too busy… and those who were panicking.
 Who’d have thought it would take a pandemic to make people realise that home-grown food is a good idea?”

-The Diggers Club, which sells a variety of gardening supplies, has had to temporarily stop taking new product orders as they work to reduce delays on existing orders.
+During the pandemic, The Diggers Club, which sells a variety of gardening supplies, had to temporarily stop taking new product orders as they worked to reduce delays on existing orders.

 “(During the pandemic) we saw unprecedented demand,” says Diggers’ spokesperson Donna Morabito.
-“There has been an across-the-board spike in demand for everything from seeds, plants and bulbs to memberships.”
+“There was an across-the-board spike in demand for everything from seeds, plants and bulbs to memberships.”

-Many other online retailers have also experienced significant increases in demand, as people seek to find safe, secure ways to access fresh food.
+Many other retailers have also experienced significant increases in demand as fresh food prices continue to rise.